Special Topic:: DMS 555 :: Tues 11-2:40 :: CFA 232

 - Discussion Leader for readings: Assigned discussion leaders will make write a short summary (1 page max) of the reading in note form and present it and their comments and questions.
 Please make copies for all classmates (15 points).

 - Annotated Bibliography: Throughout the semester, students will construct a network of works/texts based first on work experienced or read in class; then on the projects on the extended list/books on course reserve; and then on material that links from, cites or is related in some way to these works.
 This network should serve as the research basis for your own future work.
 Finally, you will construct an annotated bibliography for the articles/works you’ve found.
 For each entry, you will write 1-2 sentences outlining the argument/describing the project and showing its relevance to your own project.
-Minimum of 30 entries.
-(15 points)
+Minimum of 30 entries, at least 10 annotated.
+(15 points) DUE Dec 15th

 - Class Presentations of Media Projects and/or Papers.
 Students will present items from their bibliographies to the class.
 (15 points)